-Brielle Biermann Cleavage-Baring Tank Top Has Her Fans All Hot And Bothered
+Brielle Biermann’s Cleavage-Baring Tank Top Has Her Fans All Hot And Bothered

 “Love the nail polish beautiful as always,” one more chimed in.

-Last week, The Inquisitr shared that Brielle rocked a similar look to the one that she did today.
+Last week, The Inquisitr shared that Brielle rocked a look similar to the one she wore today.
 In one of the images, the reality star sits on a chair and looks directly into the camera.
 Biermann wears a slight smile as well as a face full of makeup that comes complete with eyeliner, mascara, blush, and lipgloss.

 The stunner wears her long locks down and straight as they fall over her chest.
-Once again, she put on a busty display in a tiny green tube top and fans went wild over this photo, racking up over 38,000 likes.
+Once again, she put on a busty display in a tiny green tube top, and fans went wild over this photo, as it racked up over 38,000 likes.